-- 1. Select Alerts in the navigation frame.
+- 1. In the navigation frame, select Alerts.

 - 2. Scroll down to the Remote Alerts section.

 - 3. Select the alerts you want sent.

 The remote alerts are categorized by the following levels of severity:

 - Critical

 - Warning

 - System

 All alerts are tracked in the event log and sent to all configured remote alert recipients.